 Paul: We’re going to end up with a show title that’s around email, I can feel it.
 Related to Basecamp, and at one point they were related, oh sorry … Basecamp, the other product you had mentioned, was related to Highrise.
 They both were the same company at one point.
 I think they were when I used them actually, is they were the same company, but they’re no longer.
 Basecamp is by 37Signals and that’s more of a project tracking management type thing?

 Susan: Yes, it’s a project management tool, for sure.
 What I love about … It’s not for everyone, but it can be structured to be used for most people and it is great for software development.
-As long as you don’t want Gantt charts and things automatically rescheduling for you, which is very much higher end form of project management, if you’re just trying to track what got done and who’s assigned to it, and make it easy for your client to interact with you in it, it is an absolute great tool.
+As long as you don’t want Gantt charts and things automatically rescheduling for you, which is very much a higher-end form of project management, if you’re just trying to track what got done and who’s assigned to it, and make it easy for your client to interact with you in it, it is an absolutely great tool.
 Some people don’t spend enough time putting structure around it initially, which can actually cause it to become a place where things go to die, so you do want to make sure you’re putting a due date on things and assigning it to people so that it can come up with some easy-to-look-at reports.
 But it is a tool that I absolutely recommend.

 Susan: Basecamp has three versions and if it was a while back, you were probably using the classic version.
 That’s not my favorite either.